symbol/symbol-docs/source/guides/harvesting/activating-remote-harvesting.rst

 Use the ``<PUBLIC-REMOTE-KEY>`` obtained in Step 1.
 The ``--sync`` parameter will wait until the transaction is confirmed.
 Check out the :doc:`fees documentation </concepts/fees>` to know how much to pay to announce this transaction.

-Step 3: Configure the VFR account
+Step 3: Configure the VRF account
 =================================

 All :ref:`eligible accounts <account_eligibility>` must have registered a VRF key.
 Check out the ``harvesterVrfPrivateKey`` field in the ``config-harvesting.properties`` file.
 If it's already filled-in, you can skip this step.